 Eclipse is an open-source IDE (Integrated development environment) available for cross platforms like Windows, Linux and macOS.
 The primary use of Eclipse is to develop Java applications but can be used to develop apps in other programming languages also.

-Most of the old versions of Eclipse are scientific names based on moons like Callisto, Europa, Ganymede, Helios, Juno, Neon, Kepler etc.
+Most of the old versions of Eclipse are scientific names based on moons like Callisto, Europa, Mars, Ganymede, Helios, Juno, Neon, Kepler etc.

-Latest version while writing this article is Eclipse IDE 2021‑03.
+The latest version while writing this article is Eclipse IDE 2021‑03.

 Why there is no uninstaller of Eclipse Java IDE